TheMilkies/Cate/readme.md

 ## Special thanks
 Special thanks to
 - **Make** for being hard to work with, and extremely ugly.
-- **CMake** for failing to be an an improvement over make, and still suffer from the same issues.
+- **CMake** for failing to be an an improvement over make, and becoming so complicated over the years that you need a **CMake debugger** to use it.
 - **Autotools** for being the worst build system to ever exist.

 Without these crimes against humanity, Cate would not have existed.